 The creation of this cover letter and educational note has followed the Actuarial Guidance Council's (AGC's) protocol for the adoption of educational notes.
-In accordance with the Institute's Policy on Due Process for the Approval of Guidance Material other than Standards of Practice and Research Documents, this educational note has been prepared by the Committee on Pension Plan Financial Reporting (PPFRC) and has received final approval for distribution by the AGC on March 8, 2022.
+In accordance with the Institute's Policy on Due Process for the Approval of Guidance Material Other than Standards of Practice and Research Documents, this educational note has been prepared by the PPFRC and has received final approval for distribution by the AGC on March 22, 2023.